wangonya/wangonya.com/content/blog/js-math.md

   - javascript
 ---

-Given that one of the main reason computers were invented was to solve mathematical problems quickly, it is no wonder that all the modern programming languages are so rich in arithmetic-oriented methods.
+Given that one of the main reasons computers were invented was to solve mathematical problems quickly, it is no wonder that all the modern programming languages are so rich in arithmetic-oriented methods.
 The earliest computers were basically just calculators. (_Yes, I'm looking